 - Except at the universities, enrollment in credit-bearing2 remedial/developmental courses3 and vocational training courses may also be counted as state supported FTE as long as student fee revenue is collected in support of the state operating budget. - In cases where additional fees are required to cover special costs and are placed in a class fee account or a self-supporting budget, FTE enrollment may still be counted as long as the normal class revenues from students are collected in support of the state operating budget. - 3.
 Headcount: Unduplicated headcount will be reported for all state supported courses using the same reporting criteria as student FTE.
 The universities will also report a separate unduplicated headcount for professional schools (i.e. medical, law, and dental). - 4.
-Summer Term: Summer term enrollment occurs for any course in which more than 50% of the class time occurs during the summer term as defined by each institution's official calendar.
+Summer Term: Courses ending after June 10 and prior to August 21 will be considered summer term courses.
 Summer term FTE is not state-supported, except for nursing courses and science-based nursing prerequisites and major requirements (see additional information provided under Summer Nursing Enrollment). - 5.
 Summer Nursing Enrollment: Unduplicated headcount is reported to the Chancellor's Office for nursing and science-based courses included in the state-supported budget.
 The following criteria will be followed in calculating and reporting these enrollments: - Institutions will report the enrollment of nursing students and pre-nursing students enrolled in undergraduate nursing courses, as well as science-based nursing prerequisites and major requirements4.
 Nursing courses included in enrollment counts must be requirements4 for an associate or baccalaureate degree.
-A record of educational intent or declaration of major must be auditable and stored within the Student Information System. - Student FTE from undergraduate nursing courses and science-based nursing prerequisites/requirements will be added to the FTE totals from the fall semester of the subsequent academic year. (i.e. Summer 2004 FTE from nursing courses and prerequisites/requirements will be added to Fall 2004 FTE) for the purposes of computing annual average FTE. - The official enrollment reporting date for summer nursing enrollment will be an end-ofsemester count occurring no later than August 25.
-Institutions must submit their enrollment to the System Office no later than August 31. - 6.
-Enrollment Between Semesters: When more than 50% of a course occurs in the time period between a summer term and a spring or fall semester, or between fall and spring terms, and student fee revenue is used in support of the state operating budget, enrollments will be recorded in the spring or fall semester the course occurs closest to.
+A record of educational intent or declaration of major must be auditable and stored within the student information system. - Student FTE from undergraduate nursing courses and science-based nursing prerequisites/requirements will be added to the FTE totals from the fall semester of the subsequent academic year. (i.e. Summer 2004 FTE from nursing courses and prerequisites/requirements will be added to Fall 2004 FTE) for the purposes of computing annual average FTE. - The official enrollment reporting date for summer nursing enrollment will be an end-ofsemester count occurring no later than August 25.
+Institutions must submit their enrollment to the System Office no later than August 31. - Enrollment Between Semesters: Enrollments in courses with an end date occurring after December 31 will be recorded in the following spring.
+Enrollments in courses with an end date occurring after August 20 will be recorded in the following fall.